goofycoder/startup/LeanStartup.md

 ## Measure

+- MVP: Minimum Viable Product
+- gauge the customer's reaction
+- measure the impact

+- If we are building something that nobody wants, it doesn't much matter if we're doing it on time and on budget.
+- assess the progress
 - You can’t measure results if you don’t have a yardstick
 - achievement-oriented person
 - hockey stick graph